tarunsharma47/liberis/README.md

 Run using Ctrl + R, A on visual studio, or run graphically using visual studio.

-Specflow and NUnit are used in this module to meet the goals of the assignment
+Specflow and NUnit are used in this module to meet the goals of the assignment.

+Feel free to reach out to me in case of any issues.

 Cheers!